historic-trails/website/sites/fort-larned-national-historic-site.md

 >In that same year a group of destitute Kiowas, under the guise of wanting to trade, ran off 300 cattle from Fort Larned… [In] August [...], Little Heart, en route from his Cheyenne village just west of Fort Larned to the fort for the purpose of obtaining supplies, was shot by a sentry.
 It was later determined that Little Heart had been drunk and that he had attempted to ride over Isaac Marrs, the sentry.[^Unrau]

 The relationship between the Native Americans and the soldiers of the fort was not all bad, however.
 In January of that same year, a group of [Caddo](https://en.wikipedia.org/wiki/Caddo) from Fort Cobb, Oklahoma, wandered up to Fort Larned, hoping to find somewhere to settle down.
 They had fled their village after their [Indian agent](https://en.wikipedia.org/wiki/Indian_agent) had left them to join the Confederate army.
-The authorities at Fort Larned were sympathetic to them, and managed to get them a chunk of money and a large swath of land across the river to set up farms.[^Report] Unfortunately, relations between the US government and the tribes of the Great Plains would only get worse, and a year later, a war started.
+The authorities at Fort Larned were sympathetic to them, and managed to get them a chunk of money and a large swath of land across the river to set up farms.[^Report] Unfortunately, relations between the US government and the tribes of the southern plains would only get worse, and a year later, a war started.
 The Caddo farmers fled, hoping not to get caught in the crossfire.[^Unrau]

 ## Indian War of 1864